-U.Dance England was an outstanding success on Sunday 4th July 2010 at Birmingham Hippodrome where 150 young dancers from 12 regional dance groups gave an incredible performance including their 12 original pieces and a mind-blowing finale pulled together just a couple of days prior under the direction of choreographer Bettina Strickler.
+U.Dance England was an outstanding success on Sunday 4th July 2010 at Birmingham Hippodrome.
+150 young dancers from 12 regional dance groups gave an incredible performance, including their twelve original pieces and a mind-blowing finale pulled together just a couple of days prior, under the direction of choreographer Bettina Strickler.

 The previous incarnation of U.Dance was the National Youth Dance Festival, which ran from 2006.